isomerpages/moe-ast-moehc/_school-histories/Schools/Tun Seri Lanang Secondary School.md

 When the school closed in 1987, it had an enrolment number of 139 students and was located at Mountbatten Road.

-To pay tribute to the historical figures that gave the schools their name, Tun Seri Lanang is honoured through the establishment of Tun Seri Lanang Award, one of the highest awards for Malay literature in Singapore.
+To pay tribute to the historical figures that gave the schools their name, Tun Seri Lanang is honoured through the establishment of Tun Seri Lanang Award, one of the highest awards for Malay literature in Singapore.&nbsp;

 Principals:<br>
 \- Mr M. A. Kadir (1963-?)<br>